microsoft/vscode-makecode/README.md

 ### Removing an extension from a project

-To remove an extension, run the "MakeCode: Remove an extension" command in the VS Code command palette and select the extension to remove.
+To remove an extension, run the "MakeCode: Remove an Extension" command in the VS Code command palette and select the extension to remove.

 ### Reinstalling project extensions

-If you manually edited your project's `pxt.json` file and need to reinstall the project's dependencies, click the "Install project dependencies" command in the actions section of the MakeCode Asset Explorer.
+If you manually edited your project's `pxt.json` file and need to reinstall the project's dependencies, click the "Install Project Dependencies" command in the actions section of the MakeCode Asset Explorer.

 ## Downloading a project to hardware

-To compile your project and download it to hardware (e.g. a Meowbit), first run the "Compile project to uf2/hex" command in the actions section of the MakeCode Asset Explorer.
+To compile your project and download it to hardware (e.g. a Meowbit), first run the "Build Project for Hardware" command in the actions section of the MakeCode Asset Explorer.
 Once the compile finishes, you can find the generated hex/uf2 file under the `built/` folder in your project workspace.
 Depending on what hardware you selected to compile for, the file may be under a subdirectory (e.g. `built/n3/binary.hex`).
 The file will be named either `binary.hex` or `binary.uf2`.

 ### Flashing hardware from native VS Code